DeustoTech/dycon-toolbox-documentation/_posts/documentation/ControlParameterDependent/0001-01-01-ClassControlParameterDependent.md

 ---
-description: ANA Cambio - The Average Control class is able to calculate the average control given the matrices that depend on the parameter.
-It has as parameter the state where you want to take all the equations that depend on the parameters.
+description: The goal of this class is to solve optimal control problems where the states are defined via
+              finite dimensional parameter-dependent systems of the form
+              $$\dot{x}(t,\nu)=A(\nu)x(t,\nu)+B(\nu)u(t), \, t>T, \quad x(0)=x0,$$
+              being $\nu$ the parameter that can be discrete or continuous.
+              Different iterative algorithms based on gradient descent methods are performed to reach this objective.
+For example, the classical gradient descent technique or stochastic gradient descent method, which has become important in the last years.
+visible: true
 title: ControlParameterDependent
 categories: [documentation, MDL01]
 layout: class
 type: constructor
 properties:
    N:
         type: "Numeric value"
         default: "none"
         description: "Number of states of the system"

    A:
         type: "Matrix"
         default: "none"
         description: $N\times N$ matrix governing the free dynamics of the system

    B:
         type: "Matrix"
         default: "none"
         description: $N\times M$ matrix.
 Control operator

    x0:
         type: "Vector"
         default: "none"
         description: "Vector with the initial states"

    u0:
         type: "Vector"
         default: "none"
         description: "Vector dimension initial value of the control"

    span:
         type: "Vector"
         default: "none"
         description: "Vector of time"

    K:
         type: "Numerical value"
         default: "none"
         description: Length of the parameter $\nu$

    addata:
         type: "Numerical value"
         default: "none"
         description: "Aditional data of gradient methods.
 You can find the history "

    u:
         type: "Numerical value"
         default: "none"
         description: "Control Obtain"

 methods:
    ControlParameterDependent:
         name: ControlParameterDependent